turingschool/front-end-curriculum/projects/whateverly.md

 ## Specification Adherence

 * [ ] Novice - README is missing or incomplete.
-Codebase is not organized (see spec).
-User stories from group are either late or never turned in at all.
+Codebase is not organized.
+User stories from group are never submitted.
 Application does not solve the presented problem.

-* [ ] Advanced Beginner -  README is complete, per the spec.
+* [ ] Advanced Beginner -  README is complete.
 Codebase is organized.
 User stories are completed; however, may be late.
 Some user stories may be unclear or hard to understand.
-Application is close to solving presented problem
+Application is close to solving presented problem.

-* [ ] Proficient - Project includes a README that follows requirements listed in project spec.
-Codebase has an organized file structure.
-Developers turn in user stories on time and iterate on user stories throughout the life of the project, as needed.
+* [ ] Proficient - Developers turn in user stories on time and iterate on user stories throughout the life of the project, as needed.
 Application solves the presented problem.

 * [ ] Exceptional - Meets all expectations for `Proficient`.
 In addition, developers may use personas to help guide their user stories.
 Developers may also incorporate other tools to assist in planning - workflow diagrams, story maps, etc.